Bumpless pipe dreams encode Gr\"obner geometry of Schubert polynomials: Background and preliminaries

+Because there are many orderings of the variables, there are many lexicographic term orders. ``A lexicographic term order" should not be confused with ``the lexicographic ordering of the variables," which is sometimes used to mean $z_n \prec z_{n-1} \prec \cdots \prec z_1$.
+Throughout this article, we will only use ``lexicographic" to refer to a full term order.
+We will often describe orderings of the variables as ``reading orders" (for various languages).

-Monomial ideals will typically occur for us as the initial ideals of Schubert determinantal ideals or ASM ideals.
-For general background on term orders, initial ideals, and Gr\"obner bases, we refer the reader to \cite[Chapter 15]{Eis95}.
-For a term order $\sigma$ on the polynomial ring $R$ and an ideal $I$ of $R$, we will use $\init_\sigma(I)$ to denote the initial ideal of $I$ with respect to $\sigma$.
-We say that a term order is \mydef{diagonal} (respectively, \mydef{anti-diagonal}) if the lead term of the determinant of a generic matrix is the product of the entries along the main diagonal (respectively, along the anti-diagonal).
+For a term order $\sigma$ on a polynomial ring $R$ and an ideal $I$ of $R$, we will use $\init_\sigma(I)$ to denote the initial ideal of $I$ with respect to $\sigma$.
+When $R$ is a polynomial ring in the entries of a generic matrix, we say that a term order is \mydef{diagonal} (respectively, \mydef{anti-diagonal}) if the leading term of each matrix minor is the product of the entries along the main diagonal (respectively, along the anti-diagonal).

 Each permutation $w\in S_n$ has an associated set of \notdefterm{(reduced) pipe dreams} $\pipes(w)$.
 We refer the reader to \cite{BB93} for background.
 Given $\mathcal D\in \pipes(w)$, we can record the locations of its crossing tiles $C(\mathcal D)\subseteq [n]\times [n]$.
 For any $E \in [n] \times [n]$, define the ideal $I_E = (z_{i,j}:(i,j)\in E)$.